ACoAs: DIS-comfort & Comfort (Part 2b)

 a.
 The Nigglies

-— are annoyances we tend to ignore, usually short-term & could easily be dealt with, but which chip away at us if we don’t, either physically or emotionally :
+— are the many annoyances we tend to ignore, usually short-term & could easily be dealt with, but which chip away at us if we don’t, either physically or emotionally :

 • always do things the hardest way